IBM/spectrum-scale-policy-scripts/README.md

 Purpose: runpolicy is a wrapper for mmapplypolicy that runs a policy provided as input file for a file system or directory provided as input.
-It also passes arguments to the policy itself such as the FILESYSTEM and EEPOOL
+It also passes arguments to the policy itself such as the FILESYSTEM and EEPOOL.
+For more details about its usage see runpolicy.readme.

 ------------------------